 Identifying Programs That are Right for You

 Studying abroad, regardless of the program, provides intrinsic benefits for any Scandinavian Studies major through exposure to new cultures and ways of thinking.
 It is natural that a student interested in Scandinavian Studies would choose to study in the native country of the language he/she is studying, but other countries could be possible as well.
 In identifying programs that would be a good fit for your academic and personal interests, consider programs that will allow you to explore subjects, places, cultures, and languages that are appealing to you.

 Denmark, Copenhagen: University of Copenhagen Exchange

 Denmark, Copenhagen: Danish Institute for Study Abroad (DIS)

 Students who intend to take major coursework on this program should be sure to consult with their Academic Advisor.
 The level of Scandinavian Studies language and area studies coursework on this program can vary from courses taken at UW-Madison.

 Denmark, Copenhagen: UW Transnational Experiences of African Americans in Denmark

 Iceland, Reykjavik: University of Iceland Exchange

-Norway, Bo: University College of Southeast Norway Exchange
+Norway, Bo: University of Southeastern Norway Exchange

 Norway, Oslo: University of Oslo International Summer School (ISS)